Country News

 Transition-to-scale (TTS) funding between $300,000 CAD and $1,500,000 CAD will be awarded to support tested mental health promotion and prevention approaches that align with country-specific priorities along their scaling journey to help catalyze their sustainability and impact.

-In Sierra Leone, we’re funding TTS approaches to reduce and prevent substance use among young people aged 10-24.
-These innovative solutions will combine substance use education and alternative youth programming, with the goal of providing youth with the skills and opportunities they need to thrive.
+In Sierra Leone, we seek bold Transition-to-Scale ideas to reduce and prevent substance use among young people.
+These innovative solutions should focus on substance use education and providing youth with skills and opportunities.

 Ecosystem catalyst funding: